-One could easily argue that during his tenure in Denver, Orton has also had fewer weapons than Cutler had, yet put up similar numbers.
+One could easily argue that during his tenure in Denver, Orton has also had fewer weapons than Cutler had Yet, he has put up similar numbers.
 Critics would also be quick to point out that the Broncos have been in full rebuilding mode, attempting to focus on injecting the franchise with talented, young players.

-But the most important fact to note is that the Denver Broncos defense finished dead last in the NFL last season, allowing 390.8 yards per game.
+But the most important fact to note is that the Denver Broncos defense finished dead last in the NFL last season.
+Denver allowed 390.8 yards per game.

 Somebody please tell me how in the world that’s Kyle Orton’s fault?

 Yet, the Tim Tebow crush lives on – whether these guys want to admit to it or not.
 And that answer is clearly “not”, considering what Oaks also said to USA Today:

 “We’re not Tebow fanatics, we think Tebow gives us the best chance to win.
 But if Brady Quinn or even Adam Weber can give us a chance, that’s what we want.”